cyber5957/IBM-TEAM-ASSIGNMENT-/README.md

 ## Project overview

-This repository contains practical, lab-based exercises performed as part of the IBM faculty VAPT/practical sessions.
+This repository contains practical, lab-based exercises performed as part of the IBM faculty practical sessions.
 Each team member implemented a different practical and added reports, scripts, and redacted evidence into their assigned folder.

 **Purpose:** educational — to demonstrate concepts in phishing awareness, asymmetric cryptography (RSA), and controlled penetration-testing techniques in an isolated lab environment.